General Transfer Restrictions definition

 • Non-transferability means the occurrence of any event that makes it impossible for the Issuer to deliver Renminbi between accounts inside Hong Kong or from an account inside Hong Kong to an account outside Hong Kong, other than where such impossibility is due solely to the failure of the Issuer to comply with any law, rule or regulation enacted by any Governmental Authority (unless such law, rule or regulation is enacted after the Issue Date and it is impossible for the Issuer, due to an event beyond its control, to comply with such law, rule or regulation).

-• Transfer Restricted Securities means Securities that bear or are required to bear the legend relating to restrictions on transfer relating to the Securities Act set forth in Section 2.3(e) hereto.
+• Transfer Restricted Securities means securities that bear or are required to bear the legend set forth in Section 2.06 hereof.

-• Transfer Restricted Note means any Note that bears or is required to bear a Restricted Notes Legend.
+• Transfer Restricted Note means any Note that bears or is required to bear the Restricted Notes Legend.

 • Put Restriction means the days between the beginning of the Pricing Period and Closing Date.
 During this time, the Company shall not be entitled to deliver another Put Notice.